Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of time-discrete stochastic dynamics

 \section{Geometric ergodicity of time-discrete stochastic dynamics}

-It has long been observed that for qualitatively different deterministic dynamical systems, their small random perturbations also have qualitatively different asymptotic dynamics \cite{lin2004convergence}.
-In this section, we perform numerical examples of random perturbations of four deterministic dynamics on $\mathbb{S}^{1}$ with qualitatively different chaotic behavior: (1) an expanding map with exponential mixing rate; (2) a circle map admitting a neutral fixed point and a polynomial mixing rate; (3) a circle map admitting quasi-periodic orbits on $\mathbb{S}^{1}$; (4) a circle map admitting a stable periodic orbit.
-We note that the chaotic behaviors of dynamics in (1) -- (4) becomes weaker.
-For random perturbations of the above four deterministic dynamics, the rate of geometric convergence are compared under different magnitudes of noise.
-Qualitative different changes of the geometric convergence rates are observed among the above four examples as the noise vanishes.
-In general, when the noise is sufficiently small, as the underlying deterministic dynamic becomes more chaotic, the geometric convergence rate decreases in a slower way.
+It has been observed that for qualitatively different deterministic dynamical systems, their small random perturbations also have qualitatively different asymptotic behaviors \cite{lin2004convergence}.
+In this section, we numerically perform four examples of random perturbations of deterministic maps on $\mathbb{S}^{1}$ with distinct chaotic behaviors: (1) a uniformly expanding map; (2) an (almost) expanding map admitting a neutral fixed point; (3) an irrational rotation; (4) a logistic map with a stable periodic orbit.
+We note that the complexity of dynamics is decreasing from (1)--(4).
+For random perturbations of the above four dynamics, the geometric convergence rates are computed and compared under different noise magnitudes.
+Qualitative changes of the geometric convergence rates versus noises are observed.
+In general, as noise vanishes, the geometric convergence rate decreases in a slower way as the complexity of the underlying deterministic dynamics increases.
+Heuristic explanations of such changes are provided.